jspears/webgoose/Readme.md

   $ webgoose-dev-server ./path/to/your/model.js
 ```

+### Gotchas
+Do the mongoose connection in your server.js and client.js respectively not in the shared model.
+If you do it in the
+model, than it gets a little tricky to  determine which path to use.
+If you really need to do it somewhere shared by
+both there is a mongoose.isBrowser property that tells you if you are in the browser so you can connect with the
+correct url.

 ### Example model/blogpost.js
 This is (or should be exactly the same as your mongoose, on the server